 In order to lose weight, you need to be in a calorie deficit.
 This means that you have to use more calories than you consume.

 To determine how many calories you should consume in order to lose weight, first, you need to know your Basal Metabolic Rate (BMR) – this is an estimate of how many calories you’d burn if you were to do nothing but rest for 24 hours.
 This represents the minimum amount of energy needed to keep your body functioning, including breathing and keeping your heart beating (this excludes any daily activities/exercise).

 BMR depends on your activity levels, age, sex, weight and height.
-To calculate it easily go to this page.

 To find out how many calories roughly you should consume daily to maintain your weight you have to add up your BMR and estimated calories your body needs for typical daily activities (many online BMR calculators will give you this figure).

 To determine a daily calorie intake for weight loss, a good rule of a thumb is to deduct 500 calories from the total calories needed to maintain your weight.
 When you count your calories and follow this rule every day, this will help you lose about one pound every week.
 It may sound like a lot of effort for only one pound a week but this can easily be accelerated by exercising more.